How do I set up privileged access?

 To verify that the privileged access you set for your end-user works properly, log in as that contact and verify that the additional answers are included on the Answers page.

-For additional information, refer to the 'Answer and Question Details Page' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Answer and Question Details Page' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 Other related answers: